Places to stay in Hamilton, Ontario

 We currently have 37 accommodations in and around Hamilton with other regional listings available for Hotels, Inns, RV parks, Motor Inns and other properties.
 You can filter listings by the available types:

 Wondering where to stay?
 Visitors have access to a large number of hotels in the city, though there are a large number of nearby Bed and Breakfasts.
-If you are travelling in the area, Hamilton is located close to Stewarttown Station, Boston Creek, Dent Drain, Puslinch and Lythmore.
+If you are travelling in the area, Hamilton is located close to Battlefield Creek, Cayuga, Sinclairville, Spring Valley and Sugar Creek Drain.

 Selected and best reviewed properties in Hamilton